jfmengels/elm-benchmarks/README.md

 # Misc benchmarks for Elm code

-This repository is a collection of benchmarks I created.
+This repository is a collection of benchmarks I created, through explorations on how to make Elm code faster and plain curiosity.

+**NOTE** that all of these benchmarks are to be taken with a grain of salt.
+For instance, some things I tried improving turn out worse than the original idea, some may not see improvements in all of the JavaScript runtimes, and some amazing results get eclipsed by better changes already in [`elm-optimize-level-2`](https://github.com/mdgriffith/elm-optimize-level-2).

 To run a benchmark: